gamercier/cvCalculator_slides/index.md

 * The speed allows for creation of multiple prototypes.
 * The widgets allow for clean input of the necessary parameters such as age and sex.
     + The user interface follows common browser standards so instructions are nearly unnecessary.
-* This is illustrated in WEBSITE
+* The shiny app protototype is hosted in [cvCalculator](https://gamercier.shinyapps.io/cvCalculator/)
-* An example of an end-product using javascript is available at [cvriskcalculator](http://www.cvriskcalculator.com/)
+* An example of the end-product from the AHA/ACC, using javascript, is available at [cvriskcalculator](http://www.cvriskcalculator.com/)

-Slidy source hosted in [github](https://github.com/gamercier/cvCalculator_slides/tree/gh-pages)
+Slidy source hosted in [github cvCalculator_slides](https://github.com/gamercier/cvCalculator_slides/tree/gh-pages)

+Shiny app source hosted in [github cvCalculator](https://github.com/gamercier/cvCalculator)